 Types of Sugar

-With the holidays just being over, I thought it would be a good time to talk about sugar.
-It is hard to bypass all the sweets during the holiday season isn't it?
-Even the die hards have indulged in a piece of pie here and a couple cookies there.
+With the holidays just being over, I thought it would be a good time to talk about the types of sugar.
+It is hard to bypass all the sweets during the holiday season.
+Even the die-hards have indulged in a piece of pie and a couple of cookies.
 After all the research, I am not sure good old table sugar is as bad as everyone says, at least not as a single item.
-Sugar or sucrose is actually a natural carbohydrate and is found in fruits and vegetables.
-In fact, it may actually be one of the purest forms of food on your table.
+Sugar or sucrose is a natural carbohydrate and is found in fruits and vegetables.
+It may be one of the purest forms of food on your table.

 Types of Sugar

-Sugar has been around a long time and its mass production in America began in the 1800's with the sugar cane plant, sugar beets were added to the mix in the 1900's.
-Before it was mass produced, only royalty could actually afford it and everyone else did without it or used things such as honey that were naturally sweet.
+Sugar has been around for a long time.
+Its mass production in America began in the 1800s with the sugar cane plant, and sugar beets were added to the mix in the 1900s.
+Before it was mass-produced, only royalty could afford it.
+Everyone else did without it or used things such as honey that were naturally sweet.
+There are many types of sugar.
+Does it matter what type we eat?

 The Process Giving Us Granulated White Sugar